coral-xyz/anchor-book/src/anchor_in_depth/Events.md

 ## CPI Events

 It must be remembered that Events are base64 encoded Solana logs and that Solana logs are truncated to a max of 10Kb per transaction.RPC providers may truncate large events logs leading to unrealiable event delivery especially for large events.

-You may use CPI(Cross Program Invocation) events feature of anchor to emit events in transaction metadata to prevent this truncation.
+You may use CPI(Cross Program Invocation) events feature of anchor to emit events in transaction metadata which is less likely to be truncated by RPCs.

+Under the hood, CPI events use the invoke_signed syscall to store event data in transaction metadata.
+This methods uses an additional PDA to invoke a self-cpi call to invoke CPI events without requiring an additional "noop" program.

-Note: You need to use an anchor version of at least 0.28.0 to use this.
+Note: You need to use an anchor version of at least 0.28.0 and enable the event-cpi feature to use this.

 Example usage of emit_cpi macro to emit CPI events
 ```rust
 #[program]
 pub mod my_program {
     use super::*;

     pub fn transfer(ctx: Context<TransferContext>, amount: u64) -> Result<()>  {
         // Perform transfer logic